juliensimon/java-graphs/README.md

 - <code>BreadthFirstSearch\<T extends Vertex></code>: walk a graph breadth-first and find a path (not guaranteed to be shortest) between a start vertex and any other vertex.
 - <code>DijkstraWithPQ\<T extends Vertex></code>: find the guaranteed shortest-path between a start vertex and any other vertex.
 This implementation uses a priority queue.
 - <code>FloydWarshall\<T extends Vertex></code>: find the guaranteed shortest-path between any pair of vertices.
+- <code>TopologicalSortDFS\<T extends Vertex></code>: find a topological order in a DAG (algorithm based on DFS).

 - <code>TestXXX</code>: unit tests for class XXX.

+All code checked with Junit 4, Findbugs and EclEmma.

+References:
-Reference: "Algorithms in a nutshell", O'Reilly, 2009.
+- "Algorithms in a nutshell", O'Reilly, 2009.
+- Wikipedia.